HMS-Analytical-Software/GitAlchemist/README.md

-# Autogit
+# GitAlchemist

-Autogit is a small framework for creating bare repositories from config files on local disc with a pre-defined history of commits.
+GitAlchemist is a small framework for creating bare repositories from config files on local disc with a pre-defined history of commits.
 The primary purpose of this tool is setting up interactive tasks for git workshops or git tutorials.